samjaninf/OFN-User-Guide---Master/create-or-connect-with-your-supplying-producers.md

 Within the OFN, [Enterprise to Enterprise Permissions \(E2E\)](/enterprise-to-enterprise-permissions-e2es.md) are used to control the nature of trading agreements between producers and hubs.
 Producers can grant hubs different kinds of E2E permissions, in different combinations, to specify exactly which elements of their account the hub can interact with.
 At the simplest level a producer can grant a hub permission to stock their products in the hub’s shop.
 They may also be happy to allow the hub to create and modify their products, or edit their profile.

 [This page](/enterprise-to-enterprise-permissions-e2es.md) covers all of the details of the different E2E permissions available.
 Discuss with the producer which permissions you require.
 Instruction for how the producer can then then grant the agreed upon E2E permissions can be found [here](/enterprise-to-enterprise-permissions-e2es.md).

-Have a suggestion for how we could improve this feature?
-Send us an email or join the conversation on our community forum.